-Usual Adult Dose: If a loading dose is necessary to rapidly initiate sedation, 0.01 to 0.05 mg/kg (approximately 0.5 formulation is recommended to 4 mg for a typical adult) may be given slowly or infused diluted to a concentration of over several minutes.
-This dose may be repeated at 10 to 0.5 mg/mL with 0.9% sodium 15 minute intervals until adequate sedation is achieved. chloride or 5% dextrose in For maintenance of sedation, the usual initial infusion rate is 0.02 to 0.10 mg/kg/hr (1 to 7 mg/hr).
+For continuous infusion, Usual Adult Dose: If a loading dose is necessary to rapidly initiate sedation, 0.01 to 0.05 mg/kg (approximately 0.5 to 4 mg for a typical adult) may be given slowly or infused over several minutes.
+This dose may be repeated at 10 to 15 minute intervals until adequate sedation is achieved.
+For maintenance o sedation, the usual initial infusion rate is 0.02 to 0.10 mg/kg/hr 0.9% sodium chloride or (1 to 7 mg/hr).
 Higher loading or maintenance infusion rates may occasionally be required in some patients.
-The lowest recommended doses should be used in patients with residual effects from anesthetic drugs, or in those concurrently receiving other sedatives
+The lowest recommended doses should be used in patients with residual effects from anesthetic drugs, or in those concurrently receiving other sedatives or opioids.

 Individual response to midazolam is variable.
 The infusion rate should be titrated to the desired level of sedation, taking into account the patient's age, clinical status and current medications.
-In general, midazolam should be infused at the lowest rate that produces the desired level of sedation.
+In general midazolam should be infused at the lowest rate that produces the desired level of sedation.
 Assessment of sedation should be performed at regular intervals and the midazolam infusion rate adjusted up or down by 25% to 50% of the initial infusion rate so as to assure adequate titration of sedation level.
 Larger adjustments or even a small incremental dose may be necessary if rapid changes in the level of sedation are indicated.
 In addition, the infusion rate should be decreased by 10% to 25% every few hours to find the minimum effective infusion rate.
 Finding the minimum effective infusion rate decreases the potential accumulation of midazolam and provides for the most rapid recovery once the infusion is terminated.
 Patients who exhibit agitation, hypertension, or tachycardia in response to noxious stimulation, but who are otherwise adequately sedated, may benefit from concurrent administration of an opioid analgesic.
 Addition of an opioid will generally reduce the minimum effective midazolam infusion rate.

+PEDIATRIC PATIENTS

-PEDIATRIC PATIENTS UNLIKE ADULT PATIENTS, PEDIATRIC PATIENTS GENERALLY RECEIVE INCREMENTS OF MIDAZOLAM ON A MG/KG BASIS
+UNLIKE ADULT PATIENTS, PEDIATRIC PATIENTS GENERALLY RECEIVE INCREMENTS OF MIDAZOLAM ON A MG/KG BASIS.

 As a group, pediatric patients generally require higher dosages of midazolam (mg/kg) than do adults.
 Younger (less than six years) pediatric patients may require higher dosages (mg/kg) than older pediatric patients, and may require close monitoring (see tables below).
 In obese PEDIATRIC PATIENTS, the dose should be calculated based on ideal body weight.
 When midazolam is given in conjunction with opioids or other sedatives, the potential for respiratory depression, airway obstruction, or hypoventilation is increased.
-For appropriate patient monitoring, see Boxed WARNING, WARNINGS and DOSAGE AND ADMINISTRATION, Monitoring.
-The health care practitioner who uses this medication in pediatric patients should be aware of and follow accepted professional guidelines for pediatric sedation appropriate to their situation.
+For appropriate patient monitoring, see Boxed WARNING, WARNINGS, DOSAGE AND ADMINISTRATION, Monitoring.
+The healthcare practitioner who uses this medication in pediatric patients should be aware of and follow accepted professional guidelines for pediatric sedation appropriate to their situation.